osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/share-data-with-partner.md

 4. Select one or more streams to share.
 5. Select **More Options** ![More Options](..\images\more-options.png "More Options") and select **Share Stream** from the drop-down menu.<br>If you select multiple streams, a pane appears for managing streams.
 You can select **Share Streams** on that pane.
 6. Click **Select Communities**.<br>A list of communities appears.
 8. Select the communities with which you want to share streams and click **Continue**.
-If necessary, you can filter the list of communities by typing in the **Filter Communities** text box.
+If necessary, you can filter the list of communities by typing in the **Filter Communities** box.
 9. Click **Continue**. and then click **Share**.
 When prompted for confirmation, click **Confirm**.

 ## Unshare streams